ncsuSEAL/sealWebsite/README.md

 - citation file (`cite.bib`): this is a BibTex file with the citation for the paper.
 If this is added, then it allows people to download the citation from the lab website.
 - pdf of the paper (`<someName>.pdf`): self-explanatory, just note you will need to have this file name referenced in the `index.md` file.
 - an associated image (`featured.jpg`): some image if you want, otherwise the publication will show up only with text on the website.
 - `index.md`: this is the primary metadata for hoow the website renders the publication info.
 Similar to other index files, this has a specific toml format, so make sure everything is filled out as needed.
+Remember, if other lab members are on the publication, refer to them using their username on the website, which is all lowercase (e.g. joshgray).
+This way their user page is linked to the publication.

 ### Default info for the website
 To change around how the website looks, including color, background pictures, etc, see the following, plus the Wowchemy documentation (linked at top) for more details.